ouroakley/organiser-oakley-football-club/README.md

-# Oakley FC
+# Oakley Football Club

-This is the Oakley FC organiser for the Our Oakley website.
+This is the Oakley Football Club organiser for the Our Oakley website.

 Below still example content